 Here are just a few of the fascinating, and often startling, revelations:

-- All Americans now carry traces of dozens of synthetic chemicals in their bodies – including fire retardants, bactericides, pesticides, plasticizers, solvents, heavy metals, waterproofing agents, stain repellents, Teflon and other compounds.
-Even newborns harbor chemicals – on average 200, according to one study.
+3. All Americans now carry traces of dozens of synthetic chemicals in their bodies.
+That’s including fire retardants, bactericides, pesticides, plasticizers and solvents.
+Also heavy metals, waterproofing agents, stain repellents, Teflon and other compounds.
+So even newborns harbor chemicals.
+On average 200, according to one study.

-- Plastic debris is now found in even the most remote places, like the Antarctic Ocean.
+4. More importantly, Plastic debris is now found in even the most remote places.
+Yes folks, like the Antarctic Ocean.

 5. Though most plastic can be recycled, almost none is.
 Only plastic beverage bottles and milk jugs, #1 and # 2 plastics are recycled in any great numbers.
 Even so, nearly three-fourths never get into the recycling stream, and instead wind up in landfill or incinerators